 IOSH uses a number of social media platforms to communicate with members and beyond.
-There are multiple ways you can get involved with IOSH on social media as a member of the Presidential Team.
+There are multiple ways you can get involved with IOSH on social media, as a network and as an individual.

 This is an online social networking service that enables users to send and read short 280-character messages called "tweets".
 Registered users can read and post tweets, but unregistered users can only read them.